GenesysCloudBlueprints/webmessaging-chatbot-that-differentiates-on-and-off-hour-schedules/blueprint/index.md

 You are now ready to run this blueprint solution for your organization.

-1. Change to the **blueprints/terraform** folder.
+1. Change to the `blueprints/terraform` folder.
 2. Issue the following commands:

-- `terraform plan` - This executes a trial run against your Genesys Cloud organization and shows you a list of all the Genesys Cloud resources it creates.
-Review this list and make sure you are comfortable with the plan before you continue to the second step.
+- `terraform plan` - This command executes a trial run against your Genesys Cloud organization and shows you a list of all the Genesys Cloud resources it creates.
+Review this list and make sure that you agree with the plan before you continue to the second step.

 - `terraform apply --auto-approve` - This command creates and deploys the necessary objects in your Genesys Cloud account.
 The `--auto-approve` flag completes the required approval step before the command creates the objects.